-Bears 2023 free agency preview: Will Chicago bring back Joe Thomas?
+Bears 2023 free agency preview: Will David Montgomery return to Chicago?

 NFL free agency will be here before we know it, and the Chicago Bears have plenty of players set to hit the market.
 From key starters to valuable reserves, general manager Ryan Poles will have important decisions to make about who to bring back.